Bedouin: Society

-The Bedouins’ ethos comprised courage, hospitality, loyalty to family and pride of ancestry.
-Bedouin tribes were not controlled by a central power, like a government or emperor, but rather were led by tribal chiefs.
+Bedouin tribes were not controlled by a central power, like a government or empire, but rather were led by tribal chiefs.
 Some chiefs exercised their power from oases, where merchants would organise trade through the territory controlled by the tribe.
 The structure of Bedouin tribes were held together more so by shared feelings of common ancestry rather than a tribal chief atop the hierarchy.